Is Credit Card Interest Tax Deductible?

 Personal interest extends beyond interest paid on credit cards.
 It also includes interest paid on auto loans and other unpaid bills.

 Exception for Businesses and Self-Employed Individuals

 Credit card interest may be deducted as a business expense for businesses, contractors, and other self-employed individuals.
 For accounting purposes, it's best to use a separate credit card for business expenses.
 You can easily calculate the business interest you've paid by using your monthly credit card billing statements.
-Otherwise, if you use a credit card that you've used for personal and business purchases, you'll have separate out your business expenses, then calculate the amount of interest you paid for business.
+Otherwise, if you use a credit card that you've used for personal and business purchases, you'll have to separate out your business expenses, then calculate the amount of interest you paid for business.

 You can deduct credit card interest paid for business expenses even if the credit card is not specifically a business credit card.
-For record keeping purposes, file away your receipts and credit card statements detailing interest so you have them when it's time to file your tax return.
+For record keeping purposes, file away your receipts and credit card statements detailing interest, so you have them when it's time to file your tax return.
 Your tax preparer (even if you prepare your own taxes) will thank you for being so organized.

 Types of Interest That Can Be Deducted

 While personal credit card interest can't be deducted, there are other types of interest that you may be able to deduct, according to William Perez, U.S. Tax Planning Expert.

 To deduct this type of interest, you must have paid the interest on a mortgage loan or student loan, not a credit card used for those expenses.

 You could use a home equity loan to pay off your credit cards, then deduct the interest paid on your home equity loan.
 It could benefit you in the long run, since home equity loans often have a lower interest rate.
 But, remember that your home is on the line if you default on the payments.